tpatki/flux-multi-cluster-utilities/README.md

 Note that an absolute path needs to be specified here.
 `flux jobtap load $(realpath path/to/plugin/delegate.so)`

-### Interactive Testing on Peer-to-Peer Flux Instances
+### Interactive Testing on Peer-to-Peer Flux Instances on the Same HPC Cluster

 Here, we show an example of peer-to-peer flux instances, residing on the same cluster and belonging to the same user.
-Enabling testing across flux instances on different clusters is ongoing research.

 This plugin was tested on the Corona cluster across a 4 node allocation.
 Similar steps can be performed on any other cluster.

 #### 1. Obtain an interactive allocation on the desired cluster.